miselin/M88/README.md

 ## Licensing

-The computer design and schematics are licensed as CC BY-SA 4.0.
+The computer design and schematics are licensed under the terms of the CERN Open Hardware Licence Version 2 - Permissive license, which can be found in `LICENSE.txt`.

-The software under the `programs` directory is licensed under the MIT license.
+The software under the `programs` directory is licensed under the MIT license, which can be found in `programs/LICENSE.txt`.